 Size: 12'10" x 9'7"

-Kashans are hand knotted on vertical looms using cotton warps and wefts and good quality wool pile that is cropped close.
+Kashans are hand knotted on vertical looms using cotton warps and wefts and good quality wool pile that is closely cropped.
 The pile often has a silky feel to it and is of very high quality.
-Kashans are the among the finest carpets produced today, but the standard of individual items varies rather more than it does with Isfahans, and it is important to assess each item on its own merits.
+Kashans are among the finest carpets produced today, but the standard of individual items varies rather more than it does with Isfahans and it is important to assess each item on its own merits.
 They may be woven on either cotton or silk foundations, with between 200 to 400 Persian knots per square inch (pure silk items may have 600 or more).

 Kashans are easily recognizable by their design.
 The field is almost always decorated by a central medallion, which terminates at the upper and lower ends in flowering coronets.
 The rest of the field is closely decorated with flowers and vine tendrils.
 In the four quarters a richly decorated band outlines a motif, which recalls the designs and colours of the central medallion.
 Kashans without a medallion are much rarer.
 These have a floral design accompanied by a decoration including animals such as the giraffe and peacock.
-The border is made up of two or four guards flanking the central one, which is always decorated with a herati border motif, while the guards have the usual decoration of rosettes and a garland.
+The border is made up of two or four guards flanking the central one, which is always decorated with a herati border motif (a diamond-shaped band with floral heads both inside and surrounding), while the guards have the usual decoration of rosettes and a garland.
 Another common type of Kashan is that with figural decoration - story carpets - which are almost always in silk.